scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 to the brain and interpreted by patients as visual percepts (Fig. :ref:`figimplant`).
-Two of these devices are already approved for commercial use, and a number of other devices have either started or are planning to start clinical trials in the near future, potentially offering a wide range of sight restoration options for blinded individuals within a decade :cite:`Fine2015`.
+Two of these devices are already approved for commercial use, and a number of other companies have either started or are planning to start clinical trials of devices in the near future.
+Other types of technologies, such as optogenetics and genetic modification are also areas of active research.
+Blinded individuals may potentially be offered a wide range of sight restoration options within a decade :cite:`Fine2015`.

-However, a major challenge in the development of retinal prostheses is the prediction of what patients will see when they use their devices.
+One major challenge in the development of retinal prostheses is predicting what patients will see when they use their devices.
 Interactions between implant electronics and the underlying neurophysiology cause nontrivial perceptual distortions in both space and time :cite:`FineBoynton2015,Beyeler2017`